Resolution of the Comintern on the Macedonian question

-The resolution of the Comintern of January 11, 1934, was an official political document, in which for the first time, an authoritative international organization has recognized the existence of a separate Macedonian nation and Macedonian language.
+The resolution of the Comintern of January 11, 1934, was an official political document, in which for the first time, an authoritative international organization, led by a great power, the Soviet Union, has recognized the existence of a separate Macedonian nation and Macedonian language.

 Background

 At that time there were few historians, ethnographers or linguists who claimed that a separate Macedonian nation and language existed.
-In early 20th century among the majority of the Slavs in the region of Macedonia coexisted Bulgarian ethnic sentiments and regional Macedonian identity.
-The partition of the Ottoman Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia).
-As result part of the Slav inhabitants of the region emigrated to Bulgarian Macedonia.
+In early 20th century, among the small number of the Slavs in the region of Macedonia who had a national identity, most coexisted Bulgarian ethnic sentiments and regional Macedonian identity.
+However, for the majority of Macedonian Slavs, national identity was a political and flexible option imposed by the educational and religious propaganda, as seen by contemporary observers at the time.
+The partition of the Ottoman Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia), while the smallest portion was acquired by Bulgaria.
+As result many Macedonians of Serbian Macedonia and Greek Macedonia were forced to emigrate to Bulgarian Macedonia.
+All of the countries pursued a policy of trying to assimilate the inherited population.
 Under Serbian control in Vardar Macedonia the locals faced with the policy of forced Serbianisation.
-The Greek governments also began promulgating a policy of persecution of the use of Slavic dialects both in public and in private, as well of expressions of any ethnic distinctiveness.
+The Greek governments also began a process of Hellenization, promulgating a policy of persecution of the use of Slavic dialects both in public and in private, as well of expressions of any ethnic distinctiveness.
 In 1919 and 1927 population exchange agreements were signed and some of the Slavic-speaking population in Greece left for Bulgaria.
-In this way the Bulgarian community in most of the area began to reduce, either by population exchanges or by change of its ethnic identity.
+In Vardar Macedonia amid the oppressive Serbianisation campaign a Macedonian consciousness seemed to be growing.